 - 1 apple grated

-- 2 small cooked beetroots (130g, roughly chopped
+- 2 small cooked beetroots (around 130g) roughly chopped

-Put all the ingredients into the food processor and pulse until broken down and well combined.
+Put all the ingredients into your food processor or high powered blender and pulse until broken down and well combined.

 Pour into the prepared tin and smooth the top with a spatula.